Jogo do bicho: Superstition

 Over the decades, superstitious theory has evolved around selecting the proper animal, much of it involving dreams.
 Horse, for example, can be indicated by a dream of a horse, or by dreams of wheat or milk or naked women.
 The elephant has come to be associated with death, and whenever there is a fatal traffic accident involving a car with one of the elephant's numbers (45-48) on its license plates, the betting is unusually heavy.
 When the Rio papers published the picture of a derailed locomotive in the 1960s, so many bet on the last four figures of its registration number that the bicheiros were forced to warn that they could not pay off at the usual odds if it won.

 Bets and prizes

 Each of the 25 animals is assigned a sequence of four consecutive numbers between 1 and 100.
 The most common way to play is to bet one real on an animal, but one can also choose a combination of numbers and numerals designated by an animal.
-The traditional four types of prizes are as follows:
+The traditional types of prizes are as follows: